Myrtle Beach, S.C.

 from 1 reviews

 For years and years, this Main Street North Myrtle Beach shag club has been crammed with dancers eager to do the shag.
-It’s also home to the Society of Stranders festivals, which feature live bands, dj’s, lessons, workshops, food, and more.
+It’s also home to the twice-annual Society of Stranders festivals.
+Many of the live bands, DJs, and workshops at the festivals are scheduled at Fat Harold’s.
+If you want to learn the dance, this shag bar holds weekly lessons.

 More Info